 of interest to future generations as part of the documentary record of the development

-- Statutes of Limitations: laws setting time limits during which a lawsuit can be brought.
-The typical deadline
+*Statutes of Limitations: laws setting time limits during which a lawsuit can be brought.

-for bringing a contract action is six years from the time the breach occurs.
-The idea
+The typical deadline for bringing a contract action is six years from the time the breach

-of this policy is that everyone is entitled, at some point, to close the book on a
+occurs.
+The idea of this policy is that everyone is entitled, at some point, to close the

-transaction.
-It encourages people to move on and reduces the uncertainty that businesses,
+book on a transaction.
+It encourages people to move on and reduces the uncertainty

-for example, would face if they could be sued for breaching contracts that no one
+that businesses, for example, would face if they could be sued for breaching contracts

 Assessing The Value of Organizational Information

-As explained section above, oftentimes, there will be clear and compelling external
+As explained above, oftentimes, there will be clear and compelling external reasons

-reasons for retaining information.
-However, where these reasons do not exist, it may
+for retaining information.
+However, where these reasons do not exist, it may be difficult

-be difficult for an organization to objectively assess the value of information.
-And,
+for an organization to objectively assess the value of its information.
+And, without

-without a reasonably accurate estimate of its worth, it may prove difficult to render
+a reasonably accurate estimate of its worth, it may prove difficult to render an informed

-it is important to quantify that the value of the information to the organization
+to quantify that the organizational value of the information justifies the cost of

 Defining the Value of Organizational Information